 Save about 75% of modeling costs.
 Achieve quality results under tight deadlines.
-With Royalty Free Licenses you have the right to use the model in your projects for a lifetime.
-Studying your purchased models you can learn techniques from great artists around the world.
+With Royalty Free Licenses, you have the right to use the model in your projects for a lifetime.
+By studying your purchased models, you can learn techniques from great artists around the world.

-TurboSquid: The largest library of 3D models on the web for every needs, maybe the oldest one too.
+TurboSquid: The largest library of 3D models on the web for every need.
+It may be the oldest one too.
 Some models are inspected and certified by TurboSquid staff.
-Here you can’t contact the authors directly but the support is excellent.
+Here, you can’t contact the authors directly, but the support is excellent.

-CGTrader: Not limited to buying 3D models you can also make requests to have the job done by freelancer artists.
-You can contact the authors directly and if you are looking for 3D-printing-ready model they are well tagged and easy to find
+CGTrader: Not limited to buying 3D models, you can also make requests to have the job done by freelancer artists.
+You can contact the authors directly and if you are looking for a 3D-printing-ready model they are well tagged and easy to find.

-3DOcean: Sill a young service, but being part of the dynamic Envato marketplaces is good to take a look.
-Prices are very low and quality may be low as well.
-You can interact publicly and private with authors and can select from two type of licenses.
+3DOcean: Sill a young service, but being part of the dynamic Envato marketplaces, it is good to take a look.
+Prices are very low and the quality may be low as well.
+You can interact publicly and privately with authors and can select from two types of licenses.

-There are many more 3D models marketplaces I just mentioned the three I'm more familiar with as a buyer or seller.
-Just remember to search first before making everything by yourself, you can find good resources at reasonable price and ready to insert in your project development.
+There are many more 3D model marketplaces, I have just mentioned a few.
+Just remember to search first before making everything by yourself.
+You can find good resources at a reasonable price, ready to insert in your project development.